 This treatment plan reviews the risks and benefits of the treatment we are recommending.
 Please make sure to read it and the manufacturer's pamphlet that comes with the medicine.
 The manufacturer's pamphlet contains the full information on interactions, side effects, and other important information you should know about the medicine before you start.

 You have stated that you wish to take medication for your symptoms of gonorrhea and/or chlamydia.
-Azithromycin 500mg two tablets taken orally once, in combination with cefixime 400mg as a single oral dose will control the infection with these bacteria, which commonly transmits in women’s genital organs with sexual activity with an infected partner.
+Azithromycin 500mg two tablets taken orally once, in combination with cefixime 400mg as a single oral dose will control the infection with these bacteria, which commonly transmits during sexual activity with an infected partner.
 Signs of this infection include pain, foul-smelling discharge with or without itching or burning with urination.
 Chlamydia and/or gonorrhea can cause pain or discomfort during intercourse and can be transmitted between male/female sexual partners or female/female sexual partners.

 *Empiric therapy for an exposed partner to a chlamydial infection should be offered.
 Patients with a recent known or possible sexual exposure to chlamydia should also be offered empiric therapy.
 If you are sexually active please disclose to your partner that they may need to seek treatment otherwise with continued sexual interaction re-infection may occur in either partner.

 This medicine contains the following active ingredients.
 If you are allergic to any of these components, similar components, or any of the others components listed in the manufacturer's pamphlet do not take it and call or message us immediately.

 This medicine may cause an allergic reaction if you are allergic to similar medicines or components.
 If you are allergic to any of the following please stop the medicine and call or message us or see your doctor in-person.